Oxford woman, Livermore man die in head-on, 2-vehicle crash in Jay

 The crash remains under investigation.

-Jay Sgt.
-Russell Adams was assisted at the scene by Caton, Livermore Falls, Wilton and state police, Jay and Livermore Falls fire rescue, Turner Rescue and NorthStar EMS ambulance.
+Jay Police Sgt.
+Russell Adams was assisted at the scene by Caton; Livermore Falls, Wilton and state police; Jay and Livermore Falls fire rescue; Turner Rescue and NorthStar EMS ambulance.

 The crash was reported at 6:51 p.m. and the road was reopened at about 9:35 p.m.